 Healer of the Water Monster by Brian Young

 Nathan is visiting his grandma on the Navajo reservation.
 They’re both dealing with the results of Uncle Jet’s alcoholism — his drunk driving, lying, and anger.
 Grandma believes they can use the traditional way to heal Jet’s alcoholism but Jet is resistant.
 Meanwhile, Nathan befriends the Water Monster, a Diné Holy Being, who needs his help and Nathan must also lie to his grandma in order to take a journey to save the Water Monster.
+I have mixed feelings about this story and will say that it’s not my favorite.

-Native American Heritage Month YA Books (ages 13+)
+YA Native American Books Month (ages 13+)

 Firekeeper’s Daughter by Angeline Boulley